Gelbpunkt/mamba-lang/README.md

         < statements >
     }

-nb: sequence accepts arrays and strings
+NB: The sequence field accepts arrays and strings:

     for variable in low -> high {
         < statements >
     }

-down to loops are constructed as
+Down to loops are constructed as:

     for variable in high <- low {
         < statements >
     }

-nb: loop indexes are inclusive
+NB: Loop indexes are inclusive (0-3 is 0, 1, 2, and 3)

 **while syntax**